Useurmind/ModuleInject/Doc.ModuleInject/injectors.md

 You can then apply it by writing the following.

+    // this interface is required for the injector to know where the logging component is available public interface IHaveLogComponent
+    {
+          ILog LogComponent { get; }
+    }

+    // the interface is applied to the module public class InjectorModule : ..., IHaveLogComponent
+    {

         public InjectorModule() {
             ...
             RegisterPublicComponent<IInjectorComponent, InjectorComponent>(x => x.InjectorComponent1)
                 .AddInjector(new DebugLogInjector());
             RegisterPublicComponent<IInjectorComponent, InjectorComponent>(x => x.InjectorComponent2)
                 .AddInjector(new DebugLogInjector());
             RegisterPublicComponent<IInjectorComponent, InjectorComponent>(x => x.InjectorComponent3)
                 .AddInjector(new DebugLogInjector());
         }
+    }

 What we just did is that we defined an injector.
 An injector encapsulates an injection pattern for a certain range of types.
 When defining such injection patterns inside an injector it works exactly the same as registering injections the usual way.

+In this case we used the most abstract injector that is available, an `InterfaceInjector`.
+It works on any interfaces for a component and a module.
+In that way you can use it in a lot of places, given you reuse the interfaces for modules and components.

-### Class injectors vs. interface injectors
+### Other types of injectors
 One additional hint.
-We need different types of injectors for different scenarios.

-Just now we used a ClassInjector.
-This injector can only be used inside a special module on a special concrete type.
-You can easily see this as it requires the interface and type of both module and component for which the injection pattern is defined.

-In comparison the InterfaceInjector requires the interface and type of the module as well as only the interface of the component.
-This allows you to define injectors for a wider range of types by targeting an interface with it.
+There are other types of injectors which limit the range of types even further.

+A `ClassInjector` for example requires the exaxt interfaces and types of component and module.
+Therefore it is only usable for a specific combination of module and component types.